JB09/music-for-yoto-player/README.md

 ---

-## Shuffle & Song Limit

-By default, the song list is **randomized** and **capped at 12 songs**.
-This is designed for Yoto MYO cards where you typically want a manageable playlist for kids.

-- Override the cap: `--max-songs 8` or `--max-songs 20`
-- Disable shuffle: `--no-shuffle`
-- The final list is always shown for confirmation before downloading

 ## Setting Up Yoto API Access

 1. Go to [yoto.dev/get-started](https://yoto.dev/get-started/start-here/) and register for a developer account
 2. Obtain your **Client ID** from the Yoto Developers portal
 3. Pass it via `--yoto` flag (CLI) or `YOTO_CLIENT_ID` env var (Docker/Web)

-### Authentication

-Two OAuth2 flows are supported:

-- **CLI** — Uses the [Device Code flow](https://yoto.dev/authentication/auth/).
-On first run it opens a browser for login.
-No callback URL needed.
-- **Web UI** — Uses the [Authorization Code flow](https://yoto.dev/authentication/auth/).
-Click "Connect to Yoto" in the browser to log in.
-After authorization, Yoto redirects back to the app automatically.

 ### Callback URL Configuration (Web UI)